 An exchange-traded fund, or ETF, allows investors to buy many stocks or bonds at once.

-What is the SPDR S&P 500 ETF?
+What is the SPDR S&P 500 ETF Trust (SPY)?

-The SPDR S&P 500 ETF trust is an ETF that tracks the performance of the S&P 500 index.
+The SPDR S&P 500 ETF Trust is an ETF that tracks the performance of the S&P 500 index.
 Essentially, when you buy shares of the fund, you're investing in the 500 companies represented in the S&P 500 index.
 Its companies represent about 80% of the value of the U.S. stock market.

-Shares of the SPDR S&P 500 ETF (sometimes called the SPY ETF because SPY is its stock ticker) are priced to represent about 10% of the value of the S&P 500 index.
+Shares of the SPDR S&P 500 ETF Trust (sometimes called the SPY ETF because SPY is its stock ticker) are priced to represent about 10% of the value of the S&P 500 index.
 In other words, if the S&P 500 index is at $5,000, one share of the fund would cost about $500.

-The goal of the SPDR S&P 500 ETF is to replicate the performance of the S&P 500 index as closely as possible.
+The goal of the SPDR S&P 500 ETF Trust is to replicate the performance of the S&P 500 index as closely as possible.
 For example, if the index rises 20% in a given year, you'd expect slightly less than 20% returns.
 (The returns are slightly lower because you have to account for the fund's minimal investment fees.)

 How to buy

-How to buy the SPY ETF
+How to buy the SPDR S&P 500 ETF Trust (SPY)

-ETFs trade on stock exchanges just like regular stocks, which means you can buy shares of the SPDR S&P 500 ETF as long as you have a brokerage account.
-Follow these four steps to invest in any ETF.
+ETFs trade on stock exchanges just like regular stocks, which means you can buy shares of the SPDR S&P 500 ETF Trust as long as you have a brokerage account.
+Follow these steps to invest in any ETF.

 Budget